Setup Guide

 Node-RED controls most of the workflow logic and data collection.

-You will need to Connect to your Device to edit the Node-RED Config files.
+You will need to #connect-to-your-device to edit the Node-RED Config files.

-Open up the terminal or via SSH enter the command:
+Open up the terminal or via SSH enter the command: nano ~/.node-red/config.yml

-to begin editing the config file.Change the deployment location information to represent the current deployment.
+Change the deployment location information to represent the current deployment.
 Get your latitude and longitude from any map service, such as Google Maps and enter bearing with the single-letter cardinal direction the traffic monitor is facing.

 Modify sensors to reflect currently installed components.
 For example, with a single Raspberry Pi Camera and Radar, it may look like this: